AleksandarLilic/ama-riscv-sim/README.md

 # Custom SIMD ISA

-TBD - Packed 32-bit SIMD ISA supporting low precision formats: 16, 8, 4, and 2-bit integers
+Packed 32-bit SIMD ISA supporting low precision formats: 16, 8, 4, and 2-bit integers
+Also includes a couple of instructions for using Dcache as scratchpad

+TODO: instruction details and patch file for binutils/assembler